wafia7510/fun-flicks/README.md

     - **Value:** This will make the game more challenging by encouraging players to think quickly, adding an extra layer of difficulty.
     - **Benefit:** Boosts engagement for trivia fans who enjoy time-based challenges, encouraging faster decision-making and adding a competitive edge.

-- **Difficulty Levels**
-    - **Idea:** Implement different difficulty levels (e.g., easy, medium, hard) that the player can select at the start of the game.
-    - **Value:** Allows users of varying knowledge levels and preferences to choose a challenge that suits them best.
-    - **Benefit:** Cat lovers who are trivia beginners can start with easier questions, while more experienced players can challenge themselves with tougher trivia.

 - **In-Game Hints**